Eagles (band): 1975–1978: Major success with Hotel California

 Guitarist Joe Walsh joined the band in 1975, replacing Leadon.

 Leadon's replacement was guitarist and singer Joe Walsh, who had been a friend of the band for some years.
 He had previously performed with James Gang, Barnstorm, and as a solo artist; he was also managed by Azoff and used Szymczyk as his record producer.
 There was some initial concern as to Walsh's ability to fit in with the band, as he was considered too "wild" for the Eagles, especially by Henley.
 After the departure of Leadon, the Eagles' early country sound almost completely disappeared, with the band employing a more complex sound with the addition of Felder and Walsh; however, Felder also had to play banjo, pedal steel, and mandolin on future tours, something that had previously been Leadon's domain.

 In early 1976, the band released their first compilation album, Their Greatest Hits (1971–1975).
-The album became the highest-selling album of the 20th century in the United States, and has since sold 38 million copies in the U.S. (excluding streams and tracks) and 42 million copies worldwide.
+The album became the highest-selling album of the 20th century in the United States, and has since sold 40 million copies in the U.S. and at least 42 million copies worldwide.
 It stayed the biggest seller of all time until it was taken over by Michael Jackson's Thriller following the artist's death in 2009.
 The album cemented the group's status as the most successful American band of the decade.

 The following album, Hotel California, released on December 8, 1976, was the band's fifth studio album and the first to feature Walsh.
 The album took a year and a half to complete, a process that, along with touring, drained the band.
 The album's first single, "New Kid in Town", became the Eagles' third number-one single.

 The second single was the title track, which topped the charts in May 1977 and became the Eagles' signature song.
 It features Henley on lead vocals, with a guitar duet performed by Felder and Walsh.
 Felder, Henley, and Frey co-wrote the song.
 The mysterious lyrics have been interpreted in many ways, some of them controversial.
 Rumors even started in certain quarters that the song was about Satanism.
 The rumor was dismissed by the band and later by Henley in the documentary film History of the Eagles.
 Henley told 60 Minutes in 2007 that "it's basically a song about the dark underbelly of the American Dream and about excess in America, which was something we knew about."

 With its hard rock sound, "Life in the Fast Lane" was also a major success that established Walsh's position in the band.
 The third and final single from Hotel California, it reached number 11 on the charts.
 The ballad "Wasted Time" closes the first side of the album, while an instrumental reprise of it opens the second side.
 The album concludes with "The Last Resort", a song that Frey once referred to as "Henley's opus", but which Henley described as "fairly pedestrian" and "never fully realized, musically speaking".